SystemsApproach/security/tls.rst

 these warnings but the overall effect is to reinforce behaviors that are more secure and discourage those that are insecure.

-Certification authorities are a critical part of this overall system.
+Certificate authorities are a critical part of this overall system.
 Most users have no way to determine whether any given CA does its job properly.
 As discussed in Chapter 4, the way that CA hierarchies work means that a lot of trust is placed at the top-level